cs50nestm/web/breakout2022/README.md

 The graphics and the logic for this game were borrowed from [**CS50's Introduction to Game Development**](https://cs50.harvard.edu/games/2018/), which is made available under a [Creative Commons License](https://cs50.harvard.edu/games/2018/license).
 It uses the programming language Lua and the game framework LÖVE2D, which must be physically installed on a computer.
 This version is web based and uses JavaScript and p5js.

-Topics that this will cover include:
+Topics that this code-a-long will cover include:
 * Sprite Sheets
 * Procedural Layouts
 * Managing States